Overcoming Self-Criticism and Self-Sabotage

 Register For Salem, MA

-Co-Sponsored by Antioch University New England, the Institute for Applied Compassion, and CE Learning Systems.
+Co-Sponsored by Antioch University NE, the Institute for Applied Compassion, MorningSun Mindfulness Center, & CE Learning Systems.

 For a full schedule of events for the coming year, click here.

-$19.95 The Self-Compassion Skills Workbook (free when you register 3 weeks before seminar date)
+$199.99 Early Registration + Free Self-Compassion Skills Workbook (3 weeks before the seminar date)

 How can we help clients who constantly criticize themselves or undermine their own efforts to get better?
 Is there a way to work with clients who seem ambivalent about making any change at all?
 This highly interactive and experiential seminar will give you the clinical tools to help these and other clients overcome self-criticism and self-sabotage.
 You’ll learn how self-compassion training affects the brain and a wide range of evidence-based interventions.
 Most importantly, you’ll learn how to design custom-tailored self-compassion practices for any client.